avuzikov/capstone_frontend/README.md

    - Functionality:
      - View and manage applicants for a specific job
      - Update applicant status
-     - Sort applicants by date or status
+     - (Optional) Sort applicants by date or status
-     - View applicant statistics on hover (number of applications with each status)
+     - (Optional) View applicant statistics on hover (number of applications with each status)

 ### Protected Routes - Admin